benyapachandang/test/dev.md

 Branch
-git branch -a : ดูว่ามีกิ่งก้านสาขาอะไรบ้าง
-git branch ___ : สร้างbranch
-git checkout -b ___ : สร้างbranchใหม่ แล้วเข้าไปในbranchนั้นเลย
-git branch -d ___ : ลบbranch
-git  commit -m "add file" : การยืนยันว่าจะอัพไฟล์ git checkout ___ : ย้ายไปตัวแหน่งbranchที่ต้องการ
-git merge ___ : การอัพ เมื่อแก้ไขหน้าเว็บ ให้localเหมือนหน้าเว็บ
-git merge --no-ff ___ : การรวมbranch
-git fetch : การร้องขอดูสถานะ
+git branch -a : See what branches? git branch ___ : Make a branch git checkout -b ___ : Make a new branch and move the pointer to the branch git branch -d ___ : Delete a branch git  commit -m "add file" : To commit git checkout ___ : move the pointer to the branch git merge ___ : Update local git merge --no-ff ___ : merge branch git fetch : checkout status